cloudbase/garm/doc/using_garm.md

 * `Callback URL` - This URL is configured by the user, and is the URL that is presented to the runners via userdata when they get set up.
 Runners will connect to this URL and send status updates and system information (OS version, OS name, github runner agent ID, etc) to the controller.
 Runners must be able to connect to this URL.
 * `Webhook Base URL` - This is the base URL for webhooks.
 It is configured by the user in the GARM config file.
 This URL can be called into by GitHub itself when hooks get triggered by a workflow.
 GARM needs to know when a new job is started in order to schedule the creation of a new runner.
 Job webhooks sent to this URL will be recorded by GARM and acted upon.
 While you can configure this URL directly in your GitHub repo settings, it is advised to use the `Controller Webhook URL` instead, as it is unique to each controller, and allows you to potentially install multiple GARM controller inside the same repo.
 Github must be able to connect to this URL.
 * `Controller Webhook URL` - This is the URL that GitHub will call into when a webhook is triggered.
 This URL is unique to each GARM controller and is the preferred URL to use in order to receive webhooks from GitHub.
 It serves the same purpose as the `Webhook Base URL`, but is unique to each controller, allowing you to potentially install multiple GARM controllers inside the same repo.
 Github must be able to connect to this URL.
+* `Agent URL` - This URL is used when runners are configured in agent mode.
+In agent mode, runners connect to this URL to communicate with the GARM agent endpoint instead of using the traditional callback mechanism.
+Runners must be able to connect to this URL when agent mode is enabled.
 * `Minimum Job Age Backoff` - This is the job age in seconds, after which GARM will consider spinning up a new runner to handle it.
 By default GARM waits for 30 seconds after receiving a new job, before it spins up a runner.
 This delay is there to allow any existing idle runners (managed by GARM or not) to pick up the job, before reacting to it.
 This way we avoid being too eager and spin up a runner for a job that would have been picked up by an existing runner anyway.
 You can set this to 0 if you want GARM to react immediately.
+* `GARM agent tools sync URL` - The URL from which GARM automatically syncs the garm-agent tools needed for agent mode.
+This is typically set to the garm-agent releases page (e.g., `https://api.github.com/repos/cloudbase/garm-agent/releases`).
+* `Tools sync enabled` - Whether automatic syncing of garm-agent tools is enabled.
 * `Version` - This is the version of GARM that is running.
+* `CA Cert Bundle` - An optional CA certificate bundle used by GARM and runners to validate HTTPS connections.
+This is useful when GARM or your providers use certificates signed by an internal CA.

 We will see the `Controller Webhook URL` later when we set up the GitHub repo to send webhooks to GARM.

 ### Updating controller settings

-As we've mentioned before, there are 3 URLs that are very important for normal operations:
+As we've mentioned before, there are several URLs that are very important for normal operations:

 * `metadata_url` - Must be reachable by runners
 * `callback_url` - Must be reachable by runners
+* `agent_url` - Must be reachable by runners when using agent mode
 * `webhook_url` - Must be reachable by GitHub

 These URLs depend heavily on how GARM was set up and what the network topology of the user is set up.
 GARM may be behind a NAT or reverse proxy.
 There may be different hostnames/URL paths set up for each of the above, etc. The short of it is that we cannot determine these URLs reliably and we must ask the user to tell GARM what they are.

 We can assume that the URL that the user logs in at to manage garm is the same URL that the rest of the URLs are present at, but that is just an assumption.
 By default, when you initialize GARM for the first time, we make this assumption to make things easy.
 It's also safe to assume that most users will do this anyway, but in case you don't, you will need to update the URLs in the controller and tell GARM what they are.

 In the previous section we saw that most URLs were set to `https://garm.example.com`.
 The URL path was the same as the routes that GARM sets up.
 For example, the `metadata_url` has `/api/v1/metadata`.
-The `callback_url` has `/api/v1/callbacks` and the `webhook_url` has `/webhooks`.
+The `callback_url` has `/api/v1/callbacks`, the `agent_url` has `/agent` and the `webhook_url` has `/webhooks`.
 This is the default setup and is what most users will use.

 If you need to update these URLs, you can use the following command: